THURSDAY, JAN. 30, 2020 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include Stella Boyle Smith Trust, Cypress Properties, Inc., J. Mark & Christy Davis, Chris & Jo Harkins, Margaret Ferguson Pope—Thank You Aunt Margaret!, EVO Business Environments, Jay Barth & Chuck Cliett, Stacy Hamilton of Desselle Real Estate, Downtown Little Rock Partnership, Arkansas Arts Council, Department of Arkansas Heritage, Rosen Music Company, and Steinway Piano Gallery Little Rock.

-4-Show Jazz packages are available beginning May 13 via Metrotix.com or by calling (800) 293-5949.
-Single tickets go on sale May 20 and are $35 (General Admission), $52 (Reserved), and $54 (Premium Reserved).
+Tickets are $35 (General Admission), $52 (Reserved), and $54 (Premium Reserved) and are available via Metrotix.com or by calling (800) 293-5949.
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Over the course of thirty years and five incarnations, the Fred Hersch Trio has remained at the pinnacle of modern jazz, venerated as the epitome of thrilling interplay and dynamic spontaneity.
 The Wall Street Journal calls the trio “one of the major ensembles of our time,” while The New Yorker applauds them for playing with “high lyricism and high danger.”